juliolouzz/web_scrapping_data_automation/README.md

 # web_scrapping_data_automation

-A bot who get data from site, and add to a form to a google form to be used in a spreadsheet.
+A bot who get data from a website, and add the data to a google form to be used in a spreadsheet.